Taha-Saleem-43/Predicting-House-Prices-Using-the-Boston-Housing-Dataset/README.md

-# 🏡 Task 4: Boston Housing Price Prediction using Linear Regression
+# 🏡 Task 4: Boston Housing Price Prediction using Multiple Regression Models

-This project involves building a **Linear Regression** model to predict median house prices in the Boston area based on various features such as crime rate, number of rooms, and property tax rate.
+This project focuses on predicting **Boston house prices** using multiple regression algorithms and comparing their performance on accuracy and generalization.

 ---

 ## 📁 Dataset

-- **Source**: [Scikit-learn's Boston Housing Dataset]
+- **Source**: Scikit-learn’s built-in Boston Housing dataset
-- **Records**: 506
+- **Samples**: 506
-- **Features**:
+- **Features**: 13 numerical features
-  - CRIM: Crime rate per capita
-  - RM: Average number of rooms per dwelling
-  - LSTAT: % of lower status population
-  - TAX, PTRATIO, etc.
-- **Target**:
-  - MEDV: Median value of owner-occupied homes (in $1000s)
+- **Target**: MEDV — Median value of owner-occupied homes (in $1000s)

-> ⚠️ Note: This dataset has been deprecated in newer versions of scikit-learn due to ethical concerns.
-Use with awareness for learning purposes only.
+> ⚠️ Note: The dataset has been deprecated in scikit-learn due to ethical concerns.
+It's used here for educational purposes only.

 ---

 ## 🧠 Objective

-To build a regression model that:
-- Understands the relationship between input variables and house prices
-- Predicts house prices based on features
+To predict housing prices based on various neighborhood and property-related attributes using:
-- Evaluates performance using RMSE and R² score
+- Linear Regression
+- Random Forest Regressor
+- XGBoost Regressor

 ---